sketchware/sketchware.github.io/docs/component-firebase-auth.md

 ### sign in user with email and password

-This block signs the user in the app by checking against the database
+The 'sign in user with email and password' block signs the user in the app by checking against the Firebase database.

 ![sign in user](assets/component-firebase-auth/sign-in.png)